canonical/netbox/docs/plugins/development/filtersets.md

 ### TagFilter

-The `TagFilter` class is available for all models which support tag assignment; that is, those which inherit from `NetBoxModel` or `TagsMixin`.
-This class subclasses django-filter's `ModelMultipleChoiceFilter` to work with NetBox's `TaggedItem` class.
+The `TagFilter` class is available for all models which support tag assignment (those which inherit from `NetBoxModel` or `TagsMixin`).
+This filter subclasses django-filter's `ModelMultipleChoiceFilter` to work with NetBox's `TaggedItem` class.

 ```python
 from django_filters import FilterSet